-The park is amazing and we toured it during our last visit, but the fact is that there are a lot of other places around the area to see ruins including Hovenweep and Canyon of the Ancients National Monument.
-And the real bonus is that both of these places are a lot less crowded during high season.
+The park is amazing and we toured it during our last visit.
+However, there are a lot of other places around the area to see ruins including Hovenweep and Canyon of the Ancients National Monument.
+And the real bonus is that both of these places are a lot less crowded during high season and free.

-Mesa Verde Country is made up of the towns of Cortez, Mancos and Dolores.
-At a population of around 8,000 Cortez is the largest town of the group and while there have been a few changes since last we visited, it’s also the same quiet ranching community that it’s been for 131 years.
+Cortez, Mancos and Dolores are the towns of Mesa Verde Country.
+At a population of around 8,000, Cortez is the largest town of the group.
+While there have been a few changes in Cortez since last we visited, it’s the same quiet ranching community that it’s been for 131 years.

 Staying in Cortez